nodejs/node/doc/api/child_process.md

     [`stdio`][] for more details (Default: `false`)
   * `stdio` {Array} Supports the array version of [`child_process.spawn()`][]'s [`stdio`][] option.
 When this option is provided, it overrides `silent`.
+    The array must contain exactly one item with value `'ipc'` or an error will be thrown.
+For instance `[0, 1, 2, 'ipc']`.
   * `uid` {Number} Sets the user identity of the process.
 (See setuid(2).)
   * `gid` {Number} Sets the group identity of the process.
 (See setgid(2).)
 * Return: {ChildProcess}